Wortham Independent School District: Founding and early years

+Oil boom: 1924-1929

 The discovery of oil around Wortham in 1924 brought money and pupils into the school over the Thanksgiving holiday.
 On Thanksgiving Day 1924, the Simmons Wild Cat Oil Well came in.
 The town of 1,000 became a town of 20,000 people almost over night.
 With each family, came numerous children until the classrooms were suddenly running over.
 Mrs. Angie Williams, teacher of third grade at that time, recalls the following experience: On Wednesday afternoon, November 23, 1924, at 4 o'clock, school was dismissed for the Thanksgiving holidays.
 The third grade consisted of 18 (eighteen) pupils ranging in ages from 9 to 10 years.
 On Thursday afternoon, the Simmons's well blew in making several thousand barrels of oil daily.
 Families began flocking into Wortham.
 By Monday morning the peaceful little town was seething with excitement; the children came from every direction to enroll in school.
 By 10:30 o'clock that morning, the teacher had enrolled 66 children in the third grade, making her a class of 84 in all.
 (Ibid. p.
 211) They ranged from 8 to 14 years of age and came from public and parochial schools in Texas, Oklahoma, Louisiana, and New Mexico.
 Classrooms had desks to accommodate 24 children; so, after sitting them two to the desk and three if the children were small, wooden crates from the downtown merchants were lined up around the walls for the others.
 Due to lack of text books, most of the work had to be written on the board.
 What was true of the third grade was also in the other grades with exception of high school.
 Fewer high school children were enrolled.